Simon Peter

 A Galilean Accent

-Other than his job as a fisherman, the other clue that Peter was a backwater hick was his Galilean accent, for which he was belittled during his denial of Jesus at Jerusalem (see Matt.
+Beyond his work as a fisherman, another clue to Peter's provincial background was his Galilean accent, which others mocked during his denial of Jesus in Jerusalem (Matt.
 26:73).
-This accent probably reflected the differences between the northern (Ephraim) and southern (Judah) kingdoms after David's reign (see 1 Kgs.
-12:19).
-The northerners were geographically and culturally removed from Jerusalem, the cosmopolitan center of Israel to the south.
-Fishing was a significant part of life in the towns bordering the Sea of Galilee, which is even reflected in modern archaeology in the form of discarded fish bones.
-Many first-century Jews widely derided the Galilean accent, and even the authors of the Talmud wrote:
+This accent likely reflected cultural and linguistic differences between the northern kingdom of Ephraim and the southern kingdom of Judah following David's reign (1 Kings 12:19).
+Northerners lived far from Jerusalem, the cosmopolitan center of Israel, and their speech marked them as outsiders.
+Fishing played a central role in the towns along the Sea of Galilee, as archaeology confirms through discoveries of discarded fish bones.
+Many first-century Judeans disparaged the Galilean accent, and even the authors of the Talmud acknowledged this prejudice:

 Nevertheless, there will be no more gloom for those who were in distress.
 In the past he humbled the land of Zebulun and the land of Naphtali, but in the future he will honor Galilee of the nations, by the Way of the Sea, beyond the Jordan—The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned (Isa.
 9:1–2; cf. Matt.
 4:14–15).